How to Change Your Thinking

 Side note: It makes absolutely no sense that people are treated differently because their skin is a different shade, but really, it’s just science that makes us have different skin color.

-You have beliefs about what certain words mean like “successful, “ “organized, “ “fun,” etc.
+You also have beliefs about yourself.
+You have beliefs about what certain words mean like "successful," "organized," "fit," etc.

 In fact, absolutely everything starts with what you feed your thoughts.

-That belief causes you to take a certain action.
+Thoughts create a belief and that belief causes you to take a certain action.

-That action produces a certain result.
+That action produces a result.

-And the circle goes round and round.
+Because of that result, you have a particular belief and the circle goes round and round.

 How to Change Your Thinking